 - Agreement: "Agreement which is legally enforceable alone is a contract".
 An agreement which is not enforceable can be either Void Agreement or Voidable contract.
 In order to constitute a contract, there must be an agreement in first place.
 An agreement in turn is composed of two elements- offer and acceptance.
-The two important element of agreement are:

-- Plurality of persons

-- Consensus ad-idem

-- a.
-Plurality of persons: There must be at-least two parties-one making the offer and another accepting it.
-A person cannot enter into agreement with himself or with an inanimate object. - b.Consensus ad-idem: The promisor and promisee of the agreement should have agreed in same sense & on same thing.
+The two important element of agreement are: - a.
+Plurality of person: There must be at-least two parties-one making the offer and another accepting it.
+A person cannot enter into agreement with himself or with an inanimate object. - b.
+Consensus ad-idem: The promisor and promisee of the agreement should have agreed in same sense & on same be thing.
 There should be meeting of minds.

 - Legal intention: The parties must intend to create a legal relationship.
 Agreements of social or domestic nature do not contemplate legal relationship, so they are not contracts. - Lawful Consideration: The agreement must be supported by a lawful consideration.
 Consideration means 'something in return'.
 It is not important whether consideration is adequate or in-adequate.
 'Something in return' may be an act or abstinence.
 But consideration must be real and lawful. - Capacity: The parties to an agreement must be capable of entering into a contract i.e. - a.
-He shall not be minor (less than eighteen years of age); - b. shall be of sound mind - c.
-Shall not be disqualified from contracting by any law to which he is subject.
+He shall not be minor (less than eighteen years of age); - b. shall be of sound mind - c Shall not discualified from contracting by any law to which he is continued